bnz-digital/techincal-test-front-end-react/README.md

         * Radio

 ## Submission
-Please push your code to this repository, and let us know when you're done.
-We'll get the interviewers to have a look over your code before the interview.
+Please push your code to a new private github repository, and send us an email when you're done.
+We'll get the interviewers to jump on as collaborators (we'll provide their github emails to you) so they can have a look over your code before the interview.

 Best of luck! 🎉